andifalk/cloud-security-workshop/README.md

 | Client Secret    | Rf9cHEZge0LLbMsAPIEDPhdVZ4OeDFU-DSxfcacUh2lvxuzYGmYLaH54ZX1-cmNL |

 After you got a token you can close this dialog and try again to send the request.
-This time it should work and you should see a list of products as JSON response.
+This time it should work, and you should see a list of products as JSON response.

 ### Client (UI)